 I aim to undertake any survey as quickly as possible and then return the report within 24-48 hours.
 This minimises the inevitable stresses and strains associated with this kind of issue and we are available to talk after the event should the need arise.

-What this means is that I am certified to undertake surveys that will satisfy the Mortgage lenders but also give home owners the peace of mind that an expert has investigated and diagnosed the problem without the need to sell a product to cover costs
+We are certified to undertake surveys that will satisfy the Mortgage lenders but also give home owners the peace of mind that an expert has investigated and diagnosed the problem without the need to sell a product to cover costs

 Damp can be a big issue within any property, and a major headache for the owner.
 However, frequently the cause of the problem is put down to rising damp when in reality only 10% of all damp problems are caused by rising damp.
 This is even the case in very old houses that don't have a damp proof course.
 This means that 90% of the time the cause is down to another factor.